voxeet/comms-app-web-mixer-layout/README.md

 ## Let's get started

 Consider that we want to use the Dolby Interactivity APIs platform to host a series of webinar type of events that will be recorded and live streamed online.
-At the end of this tutorial, the goal is for you to understand how you can create your very own mixer layout application that matches your company's branding so you can use to generate recordings or live stream to your end users.
+At the end of this tutorial, the goal is for you to understand how you can create your very own mixer layout application with your company branding, and generate recordings or live stream to your end users.

 The mixer layout is a web application, so we are going to create a very simple html page with some JavaScript to generate a layout based on the dynamic of the conference, and some CSS to make it nicer.
 To make things simpler, for our webinars, we will have no more than 2 participants with the video on.
 The hosts we will be able to play a video and start a screen share.